aagoldingay/learn_platform/01_serverless_architecture/01_serverless_architecture.md

 The screenshot shows the renamed log files from Sender and Receiver, demonstrating with timestamps, that Sender triggered first.
 It then sent a request to Receiver, waited for a successful response, then logged the receiver's success, and completed.

+#### Azure - Retrieving Receiver's Function Key

+I had noticed that (on 24/03/2023) Function App keys can take a while to appear on Azure Portal.
+The first successful, complete deployment spent ~5 minutes waiting for a successful response from Azure Resource Manager to populate the Terraform `azurerm_function_app_host_keys` resource.
+Subsequent creations then failed to retrieve a key, and the key did not appear in Azure after an hour, leaving Terraform state file in an unrecoverable way, leading to manual cleanup.

 ### GCP to GCP

 After having several breakthroughs in Cloud Function deployments, I had amended the Terraform configuration accordingly.
 Due to the sender function's dependency on the receiver being created first, I was able to test the receiver was operation via a full C# project zip before the Terraform apply had completed.
 Following the apply's successful completion, I triggered the sender function with a GET request directly in the Testing tab in GCP's web interface.
 The resulting screenshots, similar to that of Azure to Azure, proved that the sender function triggered the receiver, and both had completed successfully.